Operating Systems/Network Analyst 2 - Archive

 ... a basic foundation of knowledge in complex technical problem solving that would normally be obtained through a bachelor's degree, in a technical field preferably computer and information science, or equivalent technical training and/or extensive demonstrated independent technical problem solving experience.

 In addition this position requires:

-* Three years of systems administration experience supporting Windows domain environments, advanced understanding of core Windows Server services, such as clustering, file sharing, Active directory, and Group Policy.
+* Two years of systems administration experience supporting Windows domain environments, understanding of core Windows Server services, such as clustering, file sharing, Active Directory, and Group Policy.

 * Proven track record of working well in team environments; strong customer service focus; strong communications and interpersonal skills and ability to work effectively with faculty, staff, and students from a variety of diverse backgrounds.